bisanedev/ayiconnect/README.md

 - best screen resolution is 1280x720
 - not yet complete , code from scratch , late cause does not have a code with the same design
 - menu current location , for manual input , the autocomplete input location , need google place api
-- menu current location , for auto get location , not yet implemented (use a packages geolocator & geocoding)